LastLeaf/fw.mpa/doc/basic_topics/rendering.md

 Now the rendering function will be called when visiting a 404 page.
 The `args` argument above is the map of variables and their values in routes.
 Here, `args['*']` will be the path visiting by user.
+What's more, rendering code can load templates.
+Please using templates to generate html contents.

 If multiple sub-pages in stack need rendering, the rendering function of child sub-pages are always called before their parents.
 It means the parent sub-pages have the abilities to process and integrate the results of their children.